PFA03027/alpha_concurrent/README.md

 To reduce lock behavior, pre-allocated nodes are effective. get_allocated_num() provides the number of the allocated nodes.
 This value is hint to configuration.

-## Supplement
-To resolve ABA issue, this FIFO queue uses hazard pointer approach.

-Non lock free behavior cases are below;
-* Construct a instance itself.
-* Any initial API call by each thread.
-* push() call in case of no free internal node.
-** In case that template parameter ALLOW_TO_ALLOCATE is false, push() is lock free.

 # stack_list class in lf_stack.hpp
 Semi-lock free Stack type queue

-Template 1st parameter T should be trivially copyable.
+Template 1st parameter T should be copy assignable.

 In case of no avialable free node that carries a value, new node is allocated from heap internally.
 In this case, this queue may be locked.
 And push() may trigger this behavior.